gcorso/me/index.md

 invisible: true
 ---

-I am an undergraduate student in Computer Science at the *University of Cambridge* and an intern at *Alchera Technologies* where I am currently researching neural networks architectures for spatio-temporal graph structured data (such as traffic prediction).
+I am an undergraduate student in Computer Science at the *University of Cambridge* and an intern at *Alchera Technologies* where I am currently researching neural network architectures for spatio-temporal graph structured data (such as roads traffic prediction).

 I have previously interned as a Software Engineer in companies such as *IBM* and *STMicroelectronics* and developed numerous other projects on my own.
 I got passionate about science and technology during high school thanks to inspiring teachers and scientific Olympiads, where I had the honour of representing Italy in international competitions.